CBD Hemp Oil: Are You Deficient in it?

 Further, the hemp seed-derived ingredients that are the subject of the FDA GRAS notices may contain only trace amounts of THC and CBD.
 The seeds may pick up those during harvesting and processing when they are in contact with other parts of the plant.
 According to the FDA, consumption of these hemp seed-derived ingredients is not capable of making consumers “high.”

-Even if hemp oil in Dr. Bronner’s soap contains trace amounts of THC, the product’s contact with the skin is too brief for the skin to absorb any meaningful amounts.
+Even if hemp seed oil in Dr. Bronner’s soap contains trace amounts of THC, the product’s contact with the skin is too brief for the skin to absorb any meaningful amounts.
 However, by all means, discuss with your OBGYN whether personal care products with hemp oil are right for you and your baby.
 (You can read more about Dr. Bronner’s castile soap and what I think of it here.)

 As for the FDA’s opinion on using cannabis-derived products during pregnancy and breastfeeding, the FDA seems to warn against it.

 To clarify, this question is about the right CBD hemp oil dosage.
-As discussed above, CBD hemp oil (aka CBD tincture) and hemp oil are not the same.
+As discussed above, CBD hemp oil (aka CBD tincture) and hemp seed oil are not the same.

 First off, I am not a doctor and cannot give you any advice regarding dosage.
 So, please, consult a medical professional.

 Alternatively, you can call Leaf411, a nonprofit operating a cannabis-trained nurse guidance line.
 They provide education and directional support about the safe use of legal cannabis.
-Well, I talked to them, and they suggested starting with a low dose and keeping a journal of a dose and its effect on my body.
+Well, I talked to them.
+And they suggested starting with a low dose and keeping a journal of a dose and its effect on my body.

 Additionally, there is Realm of Caring, a non-profit organization known as the charity of choice for the cannabis industry.
-They do research and provide education about cannabinoid therapies “to benefit individuals and families and serve healthcare providers as well as the hemp and cannabis industries.”
+They do research and provide education about cannabinoid therapies “to benefit individuals and families.
+And serve healthcare providers as well as the hemp and cannabis industries.”

 Since I am not a doctor, I cannot give you any advice regarding dosage.
 So, please, consult a medical professional.
 Also, keep in mind that, while CBD hemp oil is getting more popular, clear dosage guidelines have not been set by the medical community yet.

-How to Choose the Best CBD
+How To Choose The Best CBD

 Indeed, many CBD hemp oil products are mislabeled.
 Thus, a study reported in the Journal of the American Medical Association discovered that 26% of the researched products contained less CBD than labeled.
 The problem with that is it could negate the desired outcome.
-Conversely, 18 of the 84 tested samples (21.4%) contained more than 0.3% of THC (0.3% is the limit set by the 2018 federal law).
+Conversely, 18 of the 84 tested samples (21.4%) contained more than 0.3% of THC (0.3% is the limit set by the 2018 Federal law).

 As I mentioned at the beginning of this blog post, a while ago, I started having trouble falling asleep.
 Going around without a good night’s sleep is hard on anyone, but those with an autoimmune condition called Addison’s (which I am recovering from) suffer from it immensely!
 Talk about anxiety and exhaustion!